Poor ol’ Jimmy sits alone in the moonlight

 It turned out to be his masterpiece.

 More than two decades after his death, the widespread appreciation for Sinatra as an artistic immortal has reached universal affirmation.
 When historians list Frank Sinatra’s assorted “firsts,” his place on America’s musical Mount Rushmore is now rock-solid.
 After all, he was the first pop superstar of the modern era.
 He possessed the most recognizable singing voice in the world.
 He was the most significant male vocalist to bridge jazz to the wider pool of mainstream music.
 His incomparable “phrasing” set the standard for musicians of all stripes.
-He publicized such future leviathans as Billie Holiday; Count Basie; Buddy Rich, and Nina Simone when they were struggling to be heard.
+He publicized such future leviathans as Billie Holiday, Count Basie, and Nina Simone when they were struggling to be heard.
 Because of his association with the fledgling Capitol Records, Sinatra, along with Nat Cole, moved the epicenter of the American recording industry from New York to Southern California.
 He was the founding father of Reprise Records, a company “created by artists for artists,” something the Beatles tried to replicate years later with Apple Records.
 Finally, it was Frank Sinatra who was the originator of what would become known as “the concept album.”

 Casual rock fans believe that the idea of the concept album surfaced somewhere around the time of the Beatles’ Sergeant Pepper’s Lonely Hearts Club Band.
 In actuality, it was Sinatra who turned out to be the consigliere of the genre when he introduced the notion a dozen years earlier with In the Wee Small Hours of the Morning.
 Whereas that 1955 recording was certainly extraordinary, it is the brutal honesty, utter despair, and lingering regret of 1958’s Frank Sinatra Sings for Only the Lonely that hangs like a shroud over every other concept album released since then.
 Only Joni Mitchell’s Blue and Bob Dylan’s Blood on the Tracks come close to it.

-Of course, creating the very idea of a concept album was no reach for someone like Sinatra, who had famously sung for both the Harry James and Tommy Dorsey-led bands at the outset of his career.
-Not surprisingly, Sinatra came up with the novel idea through the process of osmosis.
+In the end, creating the very idea of a concept album was no reach for someone like Sinatra, who had famously sung for both the Harry James and Tommy Dorsey-led bands at the outset of his career.
+Sinatra came up with the novel idea through the process of osmosis.
 After all, his work as a frontman in the 1940s with both Harry James and Tommy Dorsey gave him an education in the musical bookends of sequence and connotation.
 When he started traveling around the country as part of a big band, Sinatra learned that there had to be a connection between the orchestra and its audience.
 As he became a seasoned “front-man,” he learned that thematic scheming was an essential part of any successful musical “package.”

 When the industry came out with the 33 RPM long-playing album in the mid-1950s, Sinatra had become even more obsessed with the process.